jmwoo/jmwoo.github.io/training.md

 - planks

 ## 5 - Other (things that were missed and/or glamour muscles)
-- dumbell bicep curls
+- dumbbell bicep curls
 - tricep pull downs
 - barbell bicep curls
-- skullcrushers
+- skull crushers
 - crunches
 - leg raises